2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/PDXRosieRiddle/status/1284020202145902593

-### Federal officers tear gas protestors outside Justice Center | July 17th
+### Federal officers tear gas protesters outside Justice Center | July 17th

-Footage uploaded a few hours before midnight on July 17th shows widespread use of tear gas against protestors outside the Justice Center.
+Footage uploaded a few hours before midnight on July 17th shows widespread use of tear gas against protesters outside the Justice Center.
 A reporter on the scene alleges all tear gas was fired by federal officers.

-The tear gas is used to push protestors away from the Justice Center, past the park, and onto the street.
+The tear gas is used to push protesters away from the Justice Center, past the park, and onto the street.

 tags: tear-gas, protester